brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 5 bht.md

 2. "To such he says, obey your masters, lest they should vainly imagine that carnal freedom had been procured for them by the gospel."
 3. "When they serve their masters faithfully, they obey God.
 As if he had said, 'Do not suppose that by the judgment of men you were thrown into slavery.
 It is God who has laid upon you this burden, who has placed you in the power of your masters.'"

+### Philip Schaff:
+1. "The application of the principles here involved must legitimately result in the abolition of slavery; but the Apostle rightly deemed it of more importance to secure Christian ethics in the already existing relation than to violently overthrow it.
+Here is the true point of view for Christian reformers."
+2. "With fear and trembling; with anxious, conscientious solicitude, in singleness of heart, as the element of their anxious service; opposed to duplicity, in which the inner disposition and outward appearance do not correspond."
+3. "The distinctly Christian motive is especially important here, as common and secular inducements can have but small influence on the mind of a slave.
+The same motive ought to have validity in connection with the duties of any Christian employé, from a cabinet minister to a day laborer.
+Fidelity is a rare virtue when this basis does not exist."

 ### Archibald T. Robertson:
 1. With fear and trembling  (μετα φοβου κα τρομου).
 This addition to Colossians 3:22.